Azure-Samples/explore-iot-operations/samples/layered-networking/configure-infrastructure.md

 # Configure the infrastructure (Core DNS and Envoy Proxy)

-In this article, you set up the Envoy Proxy on Level 4 and Level 3, and Core DNS on Level 3 and Level 2.
-This setup lets you enable Arc for K3s clusters on Level 2 and Level 3 that don't have direct internet access.
+This article explains how to set up Envoy Proxy on Level 4 and Level 3, and Core DNS on Level 3 and Level 2.
+This setup lets you use Arc for K3s clusters on Level 2 and Level 3 that don't have direct internet access.

 - Level 4 has an Envoy Proxy deployed and uses Enterprise DNS servers to resolve internet addresses
 - Level 3 has an Envoy Proxy deployed and uses locally hosted Core DNS servers to resolve internet addresses to the Level 4 IP